The recovery of Energy from Waste has a major part to play within the waste hierarchy

 Energy from Waste facility emissions are regulated through the Integrated Pollution Prevention and Control regime and are currently monitored by the Environment Agency.
 All emissions from the stack must comply with the most stringent UK and European pollution control standards.

-Carbon8 is one of only a few UK companies to hold a UK Environment Agency ‘End of Waste’ agreement, which classifies its finished aggregate as a ‘product’.
+O.C.O Technology Ltd is one of only a few UK companies to hold a UK Environment Agency ‘End of Waste’ agreement, which classifies its finished aggregate as a ‘product’.

-Any ferrous and non-ferrous metals, typically 3-5% by volume, are extracted from the inert Incinerator Bottom Ash (IBC) which results from the combustion process.
+Any ferrous and non-ferrous metals, typically 3-5% by volume, are extracted from the inert Incinerator Bottom Ash (IBA) which results from the combustion process.
 These metals are sent onto specialist recyclers where they can be turned into new products.

 The treatment of waste via Energy from Waste facilities complements Grundon’s existing network of Materials Recovery Facilities (MRFs).
 This enables us to recover and recycle recyclable materials at our MRFs, whilst offering the most cost effective and Best Practical Environmental Option (BPEO) for the minimisation and treatment of general waste – also known as residual or non-recyclable waste.